Helping Maine thrive with community giving

 Why is the focus on lifestyle habits linked to Type 2 diabetes?

-About 10% of Maine’s population has been diagnosed with diabetes and more than 35% have prediabetes, with more than 6,800 Mainers being diagnosed every year, according to the American Diabetes Association.
+About 9% of Maine’s population has been diagnosed with diabetes, with about 8,000 Mainers being diagnosed every year, according to the American Diabetes Association.
 Community Health Options is committed to preventing diabetes and its complications by working to close gaps in healthcare for its Members and supporting organizations and projects focused on healthy lifestyles across Maine.

 How else does Community Health Options support Maine communities?

-Community Health Options Wellness Grants has a partnership with National Fitness Campaign and has so far opened three Fitness Courts® across Maine.
-To learn more about bringing a Fitness Court to your community, please visit the Maine Statewide Campaign website.
+Community Health Options Wellness Grants has partnered with National Fitness Campaign and has opened three Fitness Courts® across Maine.
+These world-class centers are in the City of Lewiston, the Town of Hampden and at the University of Maine in Farmington.

 Questions about Wellness Grants?